onnozweers/Anki/README.md

-# Anki-decks
+# Anki
-Decks for Anki, the learning tool.
+Some resources for Anki, the learning tool.